It’s easy to think that the most expensive WordPress hosting provider will give you:

 - Siteground (0.965 seconds)

-While Pantheon topped the charts in the other test, they really fell behind the pack here.
+While Pantheon topped the charts in the other test, they fell behind the pack here.

 Test 5: Support Quality

-The only host that was able to resolve all problems for free was WPX Hosting.
-They offered free migrations as well as free malware cleanup and took control of the hotlinking issue.
+The only host that could resolve all problems for free was WPX Hosting.
+They offered free migrations, free malware cleanup, and took control of the hotlinking issue.
 However, WPX Hosting doesn’t provide phone support and does everything via 24/7 live chat and email.

 Here’s an overall summary of everyone’s performance in each test.

-If I take all the key factors into account, the top contenders were:
+If I take all the critical factors into account, the top contenders were:

 - Kinsta: Had a solid performance in speed, performance, load, and customer support.